 The opening chapters of the book of Deuteronomy are always read in the synagogue on the Shabbat immediately preceding Tish’a B’Av (the Ninth day of Hebrew month Av), the saddest day of the Jewish year.
-It was on the Ninth of Av that the scout’s returned with an unfavorable report resulting in the deaths of the generation of the Exodus, Solomon’s Temple was destroyed by the Babylonians, the Second Temple was destroyed by the Romans, the last Jewish stronghold fell to the Romans, when the Temple site was converted into a Roman colony, when the Jews of England were expelled by King Edward I, when the Jews of Spain were expelled and the inquisition began in 1492, when World War I broke out, and many other minor catastrophes occurred.
+It was on the Ninth of Av that the scouts returned with an unfavorable report resulting in the deaths of the generation of the Exodus, Solomon’s Temple was destroyed by the Babylonians, the Second Temple was destroyed by the Romans, the last Jewish stronghold fell to the Romans, the Temple site was converted into a Roman colony, the Jews of England were expelled by King Edward I, the Jews of Spain were expelled and the inquisition began in 1492, World War I broke out, and other lesser catastrophes occurred.
 Accordingly, it is day of fasting.

 Nevertheless, the Rabbis see in Tish’a B’Av an element of hope.
 The Jerusalem Talmud (Berakhot 2:4) states that the Messiah will be born on the same day the Temples were destroyed, namely, the Ninth of Av.
 That hopeful element is also reflected in the Torah reading portion.